-- Avoid physically travelling to meetings etc where alternatives are available and practical, such as using teleconferencing, video conferencing or web cams, and efficient timing of meetings to avoid multiple trips.
+- Avoid physically travelling to meetings etc where alternatives are available and practical, such as using teleconferencing, video conferencing, spark boards or web cams, and efficient timing of meetings to avoid multiple trips.
 These options are also often more time efficient, while not sacrificing the benefits of regular contact with clients and partners.

 - Reduce the need for our staff to travel by supporting alternative working arrangements, including home working etc.

 - Minimise our use of paper and other office consumables, for example by double-siding all paper used, and identifying opportunities to reduce waste.